 72. FOX, CONCEPTUALISING HOME, supra note 20, at 367.
 The five clusters of contemporary home meanings are "home as financial asset; home as physical structure; home as territory; home as identity; and home as socio-cultural unit."
-Id. at 367 n.17.
+Id. at 367 n.
+17.

-74. See Nicolas P. Retsinas & Eric S. Belsky, Examining the Unexamined Goal, in Low-Income Homeownership: Examining the Unexamined Goal 1, 1-12 (Nicolas P. Retsinas & Eric S. Belsky eds., 2002) (discussing the promotion of low-income ownership in the United States).
-For more information, see the following chapters in Low-Income Homeownership Boom in the 1990s, at 15, 52; Donald R. Haurin, Toby L Parcel, & R. Jean Haurin, Impact of Homeownership on Child Outcomes, at 427, 439; William Rohe, Shannon Van Zandt & George McCarthy, Social Benefits and Costs of Homeownership, at 381, 400-01.
+74. See Nicolas P. Retsinas & Eric S. Belsky, Examining the Unexamined Goal, in LOW-INCOME HOMEOWNERSHIP: EXAMINING THE UNEXAMINED GOAL 1, 1-12 (Nicolas P. Retsinas & Eric S. Belsky eds., 2002) (discussing the promotion of low-income ownership in the United States).
+For more information, see the following chapters in LOW-INCOME HOMEOWNERSHIP: Mark Duda & Eric S. Belsky, Anatomy of the Low-Income Homeownership Boom in the 1990s, at 15, 52; Donald R. Haurin, Toby L Parcel, & R. Jean Haurin, Impact of Homeownership on Child Outcomes, at 427, 439; William Rohe, Shannon Van Zandt & George McCarthy, Social Benefits and Costs of Homeownership, at 381, 400-01.